sprollucy/Sweatbot-Beta/README.md

-# Tarkov-Twitch-Bot 1.0.0.66alpha
+# Tarkov-Twitch-Bot 1.0.0.67alpha

-This is my simple to use and open source twitch bot designed to be used with tarkov for now
+This is my simple to use and open source twitch bot designed to be used with tarkov mainly but works with other games
 It features chat commands to interact with you as you play.
 Only a few right now but more are coming.
 It also includes a trader reset screen for the true sweats to track exactly when traders reset and twitch chat reminders for it also!
 Readme and other info currently incomplete.
 This app has zero error exception handling so if it crashes, it may lock up!